menzel/nopeak/README.md

 * Controls are optional but recommended.

 * fragment length: Estimated fragment length.
 You can use the included estimate_fraglen.jar tool or any other estimation tool.

+* --export-kers export k-mers with scores in an intermediate step.
+Scores are the profile heights.
+Absolute height if there are no controls, with controls the scores are relative values.